ahmernajar/Github-Repo-AI-Summariser/NOTES.md

 - **Cleanup Utilities**: Automatic expired cache removal

 **Design Decisions**:
-- Chose SQLite over Redis for simplicity and no external dependencies
+- Choose SQLite over Redis for simplicity and no external dependencies
 - Implemented expiration to balance freshness with cost savings
 - Added comprehensive error handling to prevent cache failures from breaking the main flow
 - Used JSON serialization for complex data structures